zinebIhouline/workshop-node-js-eval/README.md

 Your program must be written into the file **src/exercise4.js_** into the function +run+.

+Be careful, some code is already present for this exercise, it's strictly forbidden to change this code.

+This function should return a particular string : "Beetlejuice, Beetlejuice, Beetlejuice".

 After finish this exercise, please commit this file.

 	src/exercise4.js